shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Fortune favors you and bends to your will.

+### Luck Bend

+At level 3, your spells are lucky.
+You gain the following Bond Affinity option:

+-   Lucky: Whenever a die is rolled for this spell cast, you may have that die be rolled a second time, and then you choose which die roll to use.

 ### Lucky

-At level 3, luck is on your side.
+At level 5, luck is on your side.
 Once per turn, whenever a d20 is rolled within your cast range, you may have that d20 be rerolled, and then you choose which roll to use.

 ### Willful